Completing Schedule C

-- Line B: Enter the Principal Business Code.
+- Enter the Principal Business Code.
 A list of Principal Business Codes can be found in Schedule C Instructions and in Form 1040 Instructions.

-- Line F: Check accounting method.
-(Only cash method is in scope for the VITA/TCE Program; if taxpayers use another method, refer them to a professional tax preparer.)
+- Check accounting method.
+(Only cash method is in scope for the VITA/TCE programs; if taxpayers use another method, refer them to a professional tax preparer.)

 - In general, the taxpayer materially participates if based on all the facts and circumstances, the taxpayer participated in the activity on a regular, continuous, and substantial basis during the year.
 See Schedule C Instructions for specific tests to determine if the taxpayer meets the requirements for material participation.